 - At least one person takes an overt action to carry out the conspiracy following the agreement

-The breadth of these general conspiracy statutes makes them more difficult to defend, so individuals may wish to consult a conspiracy lawyer in Charleston for legal advice.
+The breadth of these general conspiracy statutes makes them more difficult to defend, so individuals may wish to consult a conspiracy attorney in Charleston for legal advice.

 In addition to the general conspiracy statutes, federal law contains other conspiracy statutes that are specific to certain criminal offenses and explicitly include conspiracy as a prohibited action.
 Under 18 U.S.C. § 1201, for instance, it is a crime to conspire to commit kidnapping and transport alleged victims across state lines.
 Likewise, under 21 U.S.C. § 846, it is illegal to conspire to manufacture, distribute, or possess with intent to distribute controlled substances.